-Over the last forty years, Morvillo Abramowitz Grand Iason & Anello PC has established itself as a respected litigation boutique known for its seasoned and talented lawyers.
-The firm is the first port of call for many corporations and individuals on their most sensitive and high-profile White Collar Defense, Securities Enforcement, Regulatory & Government Investigations, and Civil Litigation matters.
-Morvillo Abramowitz and its predecessor firms have honed over decades a skill and expertise in the types of cases and investigations which now occupy the time and attention of so many companies and individuals.
+Over the last fifty years, Morvillo Abramowitz Grand Iason & Anello PC has established itself as a respected litigation boutique known for its seasoned and talented trial lawyers.
+The firm is the first port of call for many corporations and individuals on their most sensitive and high-profile white collar and regulatory matters and sophisticated business disputes.

-In 1989, Otto Obermaier left the firm to become United States Attorney for the Southern District of New York.
-In that same year Paul Grand, who had also served as Chief of the Securities Fraud Unit and a founding partner of Grand & Ostrow, joined the firm.
+In 1989, Paul Grand, who had also served as Chief of the Securities Fraud Unit and a founding partner of Grand & Ostrow, joined the firm.
 Grand was also no stranger to the types of big insider trading and securities fraud matters circling financial institutions, both as a prosecutor and in private practice.

-While Morvillo Abramowitz continues to be well known for its high-profile representations, many of the firm’s greatest successes over the years have been for clients who never become known to the public.
-The firm continues its tradition of dedication to its clients needs and first-rate advocacy – in and out of court – which it has refined and expanded over the past decades.
+While the firm continues to be well-known for its high-profile representations, many of the firm’s greatest successes over the years have been for clients who never become known to the public.
+The firm continues its tradition of dedication to its clients' needs and first-rate advocacy – in and out of court – which it has refined and expanded over the past decades.